 What Is Trademark Bidding?

 Trademark bidding occurs when an affiliate buys a paid search ad featuring the merchant’s brand name prominently in the URL and title, often accompanied by the promise of a coupon.

 The problem for merchants is that these pages attract people already familiar with the brand.
 And if they’re looking for a coupon, they’re likely pretty close to making a purchase anyway.
 They may even have popped out of the shopping cart to visit this affiliate site and will click on a few offers to see what happens.

 The value is this case is often minimal, but the costs in commissions and network fees can add up.
 Also, when an affiliate bids on the retailer’s name, as in the example above, it increases the cost for the merchant to bid on its own brand name.

-In an interesting turning of the tables, women’s designer clothing site Shopboprecently started using the name of a prominent coupon site in its own PPC marketing efforts.
+In an interesting turning of the tables, women’s designer clothing site Shopbop recently started using the name of a prominent coupon site in its own PPC marketing efforts.

 The strategy here is presumably to head off the interception and keep users on the site, taking back the traffic that might normally go to a third party coupon site from people who are conditioned to this process.

 All online retailers should also set up their own SEO-optimized coupon and deals pages to rank highly and control their own coupon content and also do more with the promo box to keep customers from leaving their site in the first place.
 Recent Google algorithm changes have benefited these merchant coupon pages, such as those below:

 Coupon sites can add a lot of value when you partner with them to generate more awareness for the brand and specific offers.
-However, trademark bidding is another example of low value affiliate tactics that have fallen out of favor with affiliate programs that have upgraded their programs to a Gen 2 approach.
-Technology now exists to closer align desired affiliate behaviors and payouts and an active program manager will make sure all affiliates are behaving in a manner that reinforces the brand.
+However, trademark bidding is another example of low value affiliate tactics that have fallen out of favor as affiliate progams – and the management of them – have grown more sophisticated.